-There is no per-question partial credit.
-Instead, each unit's checkpoint may be attempted two or three times (with new questions).
+Each unit's checkpoint may be attempted two or three times (with new questions).
 The second attempt is offered one week after the first.
 Third attempts are offered during the last week of the class.
-You keep the highest score.
+Only your highest score counts, so there is no risk in trying again.

-Stand-alone calculators are permitted (no apps), but only for calculations-not as a place to store information.
-Students may not share any materials, including calculators.
+Stand-alone calculators are permitted (no apps), as is a single 3×5 inch card of notes.
+Students may not share any materials, including calculators during the administration of a checkpoint.